2025 Alice Springs Town Council election

 The 2025 Alice Springs Town Council election was held on 23 August 2025 to elect a mayor and eight councillors to the Town of Alice Springs.
 The election was part of the local government elections held throughout the Northern Territory.

-Greens candidate Asta Hill was elected mayor with 50.3% of the two-candidate-preferred vote against Eli Melky, after first-term incumbent Matt Paterson chose not to seek re-election.
+First-term incumbent, Matt Paterson, chose not to seek re-election, and Greens candidate Asta Hill was elected mayor with 50.3% of the two-candidate-preferred vote, defeating Eli Melky.

 Background

 Resignations

-Three councillors resigned at separate points following the 2021 election.
+Three councillors resigned at separate times after the 2021 election.
 Jimmy Cocking resigned in August 2022 and was replaced by Gavin Morris following a by-election.
 Steve Brown resigned in March 2024 and – after the cancellation of a by-election – was replaced by Chris Daffy through appointment in November 2024.

-In August 2024, Morris was charged with physically assaulting multiple young children.
-He resigned in March 2025, with his seat left vacant because of the close proximity of the 2025 local elections.
+In August 2024, Morris was charged with physically assaulting a number of young children.
+He resigned in March 2025, and his seat was left vacant because the 2025 local elections were to be held shortly.

 Campaign

-Several issues were part of the election campaign.
-The prospective privatisation of community parks was opposed by the Greens and independent candidate Louis Miller.
+Several issues were prominent during the election campaign.
+The prospective privatisation of community parks was opposed by the Greens and the independent candidate Louis Miller.

-In addition to this election, crime in Alice Springs was a significant campaign issue at the 2024 NT election and the 2025 federal election.
+Crime in Alice Springs had been a significant campaign issue at the 2024 NT election and the 2025 federal election, and the problem was also to the fore during the local government elections.
 The Greens proposed the establishment of "a youth hub on weekend evenings" as a crime prevention strategy.

-The future of the Alice Springs Public Library was discussed during the campaign.
+The future of the Alice Springs Public Library was debated during the campaign.
 Eli Melky supported moving the library to a new location, while the Greens supported increasing its opening hours.

-Greens candidate Aia Newport called for an audit of the council's investments "to ensure that there are no ties to Israel or the military industrial complex", as well as the exclusion of Pine Gap and United States military representatives from community events.
+Greens candidate, Aia Newport, called for an audit of the council's investments "to ensure that there are no ties to Israel or the military industrial complex", as well as the exclusion of Pine Gap and United States military representatives from community events.